Cartilage Restoration: How surgery can help you regain movement

 Articular cartilage covers the ends of bones in joints throughout the body.
 Normal cartilage is smooth allowing easy gliding of the joint.
 When cartilage is injured, the smooth surface can become rough.
 On occasion, the cartilage injury exposes the underlying bone.
 Osteochondral grafting is a method of treating cartilage injuries that expose underlying bone.
 Osteochondral grafts replace both the articular cartilage on the surface and the underlying bone.
 The tissue can come from other parts of the patient’s body (called osteochondral autograft) or from a tissue donor (osteochondral allograft).
 These techniques are commonly used in the knee but can be used in other joints.

 The injured area of cartilage is identified and a core of the injured cartilage and the underlying bone is removed in a method similar to coring an apple.
+This is part of cartilage restoration.
 A replacement core made up of cartilage and bone from another site in the knee (autograft) or a tissue donor knee (allograft) is then made to fit into the hole.
 The replacement core is gently tapped into place until it lines up with the surrounding tissue.
 No screws or other devices are typically needed to hold the replacement core in place since it fits tightly.

 Replace both cartilage and bone with similar tissue

 Patients can usually start to bear weight within 4-6 weeks of surgery.
 Activity is gradually increased with return to sport typically occurring after 6-9 months.
 Cartilage restoration works!